Last updated on

 Here’s an example.
 If your kitchen is 15 ft. by 12 ft. then it’s 15×12 = 180 square feet.
 If we multiply that by 1.5 we get 270 watts.
 That’s the total number of watts all light bulbs should add up to.
 So if you have a chandelier with 3 bulbs 100W each, it should be more than enough.

 Sound simple enough, but if you know anything about light bulbs, the wattage does not always equal brightness, especially if we’re talking LED.
-To be exact, you need to know the lumens (which measures the amount of light.)
+To be exact, you need to know the lumens (which measure the amount of light.)
 That is because an LED bulb is about 4 times as energy-efficient as an incandescent bulb.

 How Many Lumens Do You Need for Kitchen Lighting?

 You can measure lighting in lumens.
 It is best to measure the lumens of the bulbs to see if you have enough light power for your desired area.
 A 25-watt fluorescent bulb puts out around 1500 lumens when new and may decrease as they age, but an optimal installation would put it at 3500-4000 lumen, assuming a good mix of on and off periods where you don’t use all four bulbs.
-Fluorescents gradually dim with age, so you must take this into account before determining what type of fixture or amount of lights needed.
+Fluorescents gradually dim with age, so you must take this into account before determining what type of fixture or amount of lights are needed.

-A well illuminated kitchen should have 5,000 to 10,000 lumens depending on its size.
+A well-illuminated kitchen should have 5,000 to 10,000 lumens depending on its size.
 Hence to know how many and what bulbs you need, you have to figure out how many lumens each light can provide.
 So using 25W LED bulbs (1500 lumens each) would put you at 4 light bulbs.

 It’s fine to go overboard with your lighting wattage, especially when you’re using LEDs.
 You can always turn off the unneeded lights, but you can’t turn on something that isn’t there.